Larry D. Kump was first elected to the West Virginia House of Delegates in 2010 and served until the end of 2014.

 He also has over forty years of prior legislative and public administration skills and experience.

 These skills and experience includes management expertise in managing large budgets and meeting payrolls.
 This expertise is on both the management and employees’ side of the table, and in multiple jurisdictions throughout our nation.
 He also has drafted and gotten legislation passed into law, often against formidable opposition.

 This Falling Waters resident came out of early retirement in 2010 to further serve the public as a member of the West Virginia House of Delegates.
 That service ended at the end of 2014.

 Larry is no stranger to hard work.
 He began work at age twelve (managing two newspaper routes at the same time), worked at a local shoe store at age 16 (every day after school and on Saturdays), and then continued working at a number of full and part-time jobs to pay for his college tuition.
 He even found time to be a local radio personality.

 This proud father of David & Sarah graduated from Frostburg State University with a Political Science Major and a Minor in Economics.
 Other areas of concentration included Social Science, Business Administration, Economics, Philosophy, and Geography.
-He later returned to Hagerstown Community College to receive an Associate’s degree, which included a concentration in Criminal Justice.
+He later returned to Hagerstown Community College to receive an Associate’s degree, with a concentration in Criminal Justice.

 He worked in bank management and went on from there to a regional Certified Public Accountant (CPA) firm, was the Legislative Aide for the Pennsylvania Senate Republican Leader, and even was accepted as a candidate for MENSA membership.

 This grass roots leader also went on to be a Labor Relations Specialist for the Maryland Classified Employees Association (MCEA), an independent public employee advocate organization.